caryoscelus/heavy-bright-sun-wip/chapters/015-chapter-fifteenth.md

 already closed and the light was turned on.
 Somewhere in the distance, Sasha and Ivan were discussing something in low voices.
 I stretched my body and got up.

-— And why are you waking up at such time of day, Izzy? — i mumbled to myself.
+— And why are you waking up at such a time of day, Izzy? — i mumbled to myself.

 Me had no chance to answer though.